 Q: Will the solar energy generated zero-out my utility bill?

 A: The solar energy generated probably won’t zero-out your utility bill, but it will result in significant bill savings.
-The solar energy generated will be credited to your utility bill the residential retail electricity rate.
+The solar energy generated will be credited to your utility bill at the residential retail electricity rate.
 The solar systems are sized such that the bill credits should offset approximately 50% of your electricity bill on an annual basis.
-Depending on your monthly electricity consumption and the solar generation, your actual bill offsets may be higher or lower than 50% of your total bill in a given month but should even out to about 50% over a 12 month period, or about $500 annually.
+Depending on your monthly electricity consumption and the solar generation, your actual bill offsets may be higher or lower than 50% of your total bill in a given month, but should even out to about 50% over a 12-month period, or about $500 annually.

 Q: Why do you need my utility bill and other information?